Skip to main content

 One RDMA message, six steps.
 The CPU does only step 1 — post the work request.
 Everything else is the NIC.

-1. App posts a Work Request to a Send Queue (one MMIO write to the NIC's doorbell register).
+1. App posts a Work Request to a Send Queue (one MMIO write to the NIC's doorbell — a memory-mapped register the NIC watches).
 The WR includes: which Memory Region holds the payload, how big it is, what operation (SEND / READ / WRITE), and which remote address + rkey to target.

 2. NIC reads the WR from the send queue.
 It's a small structure (~64 bytes).